-PNG (pronounced ping) is a newer image format that has become popular on the web due its efficient way of storing simple graphics which contain few colours, such as logos, diagrams, and icons.
+PNG (pronounced ping) is a newer image format that has become popular on the web due to its efficient way of storing simple graphics that contain few colours, such as logos, diagrams, and icons.
 PNG files end in .png.
 PNG stores images using a lossless technique, meaning no information is lost in the process of saving your files as PNG format.
 This fact means the crispness of your graphics will be maintained meaning none of the “fuzzy” look associated with poor quality JPEG files will be apparent.

-- Use PNG for most simple graphics.
+- Use PNG for the most simple graphics.

 - Use PNG for graphics that contain transparency, especially partial transparency.

 GIF can store photos which contain transparent regions, but cannot store translucency.
 This means each part of your graphic must be either completely opaque or completely transparent.
-This effect can produce jagged edges when used improperly, but works well against straight horizontal and vertical lines.
+This effect can produce jagged edges when used improperly but works well against straight horizontal and vertical lines.

 - Use GIF for short animated graphics such as loading icons.